 To get started, open your project settings, "Environment Variables" tab.
-Click to add a new variable.
+Click on "Add an environment variable" to open a form.

 Each environment variable is exported before your build starts along with the default set of environment variables.

 Note that you can also simply have export VAR=foo in your build commands.